bbshambles/Ground-Sky-Parallel-Reasoning-Framework/tests/batch-001.md

-This file contains the foundational test cases for the Ground & Sky system — clean examples that show the separation of logic, creative reasoning, and safe merges.

-⸻

-📋 Paste this content into the GitHub editor:

 # 🧪 Batch 001 — Foundational Tests

 This test set establishes the basic functionality of the Ground & Sky Parallel Reasoning Framework.
 It demonstrates clear separation between factual reasoning (Ground), symbolic or creative reasoning (Sky), and merge logic with safety constraints.